 The registration fee for the 2018 Summer Institute for Reconciliation is $500, which includes the cost of most meals.
 Lunch and dinner will be served buffet-style each day, Tuesday–Friday, with the exception of Thursday dinner, which is on your own.
 Monday’s dinner is also included in the meal plan.
 A light continental breakfast will be provided each morning, Tuesday–Friday.

 We will accept admissions and scholarship applications on a rolling basis until May 1, 2018, as long as space and scholarship funds are available.
 Scholarship are only awarded to reduce registration fees.
 Please note that we do not offer any full-fee scholarships or financial support for travel or lodging.

-Scholarship award decisions and registration discount codes will be communicated after Jan.
-1, 2018.
-Please send an email to email@example.com to request a scholarship application form.
+Scholarship award decisions and registration discount codes will be communicated beginning Jan.
+5, 2018.
+Please email firstname.lastname@example.org with any questions related to scholarships.

 Scholarship priority will be given to leaders who are actively involved in reconciliation ministry and who have both financial need and significant influence, or to emerging leaders with financial need.